Birkenhead additional wood firing project

 Project Information:

-Birkenhead additional wood firing project is an industrial fuel efficiency project located at the Adelaide Brighton Cement (Adbri) manufacturing facility in Birkenhead, South Australia.
-Situated on the LeFevre Peninsula approximately 14km northwest of the Adelaide CBD, the project operates within a heavy industrial and port precinct adjacent to the Port River.
-It was registered in October 2015 and covers the specific industrial footprint of the cement works rather than a broad land area.
+Birkenhead additional wood firing project is an industrial fuel switching project located at the Adelaide Brighton Cement (now Adbri) facility in Birkenhead, approximately 14 kilometers northwest of the Adelaide CBD in South Australia.
+Registered in October 2015, this project operates within a major heavy industrial zone on the LeFevre Peninsula, near Port Adelaide.
+The facility itself is a large-scale cement manufacturing plant rather than a traditional land-based offset area.

 The project operates under the Carbon Credits (Carbon Farming Initiative, Industrial Electricity and Fuel Efficiency) Methodology Determination 2015.
-This methodology credits abatement generated by improving energy efficiency or switching to lower-emission energy sources.
-In this specific case, the project focuses on displacing fossil fuels, primarily natural gas used in the cement kilns, with alternative fuels derived from waste.
-The primary activity involves the use of Recycled Construction and Demolition (RCD) wood waste and Refuse Derived Fuel (RDF), which diverts significant volumes of waste from landfill while providing the high temperatures necessary for clinker production.
+This methodology generates credits by reducing the emissions intensity of industrial processes, typically through upgrading equipment or switching to lower-emission fuel sources.
+Specifically, this project involves substituting fossil fuels, such as natural gas, with alternative fuels derived from biomass, primarily construction and demolition wood waste and Refuse Derived Fuel (RDF), to fire the cement kilns.